 Myth-3: Sleeping on the Right Side is Wrong for Pregnant Women

 So, if the left side is ideal — should you avoid the right side?
 Not necessarily.
-That 2019 review showed equal safety with sleeping on the left and right sides.
+That 2019 review showed equal safety when sleeping on the left and right sides.
 There’s a slight risk of compression issues with the IVC when you sleep on the right, but it’s mostly a matter of where you’re comfortable.

 Myth-4: Pregnancy Pillows Do Nothing!

-This is absolutely wrong!
-No, pregnancy pillows can be really comforting for pregnant women.
+This is wrong!
+No, a pregnancy pillow can be comforting for pregnant women.
 Some expectant mothers aren’t even aware of this product.
 Pregnancy is a difficult time when it comes to comfort.
 Women struggle to find the right and relaxing resting posture and end up suffering a lot of pain during the process.
-Pregnancy pillows, on the other hand, is one thing that can reduce this discomfort to a large extent and make these nine long months feel a little bearable.

-Some of the popular pregnancy pillows that have proven the most effective are C-shape pillows, L-shape pillows, U-shape pillows, Full pregnancy body pillows, and many more!
-Pregnancy pillows are also known to improve frequent digestive disturbance common during pregnancy such as acid reflux and heartburn, by keeping the posture aligned while resting.
+On the other hand, pregnancy pillows can reduce this discomfort to a large extent and make these nine long months feel a little bearable.
+Some popular pregnancy pillows proven the most effective are C-shape, L-shape, U-shape, Full-body, and many more!
+Pregnancy pillows also improve frequent digestive disturbances common during pregnancy, such as acid reflux and heartburn, by keeping the posture aligned while resting.

 Myth-5: Any Regular Pillow Can Do The Job

 Not true again!
-There is a reason why makers are coming up with innovative solutions to invent specific products to serve each individual’s needs.
+There is a reason makers are developing innovative solutions to invent specific products to serve each individual’s needs.
 Hence, not all pillows can do the job of a pregnancy pillow.
-Not only that if you are someone who believes using more than one pillow can provide the comfort that of a pregnancy pillow, you’re wrong again.
-In fact it can give rise to other issues such muscle strain, misalignment, and fetus dislocation.
-Pregnancy pillows are made for pregnant women to offer them the comfort they need.
-Expectant mothers need way more care and nurturing than we think, so we should do what’s best for them and the baby!
+Not only that but if you believe using more than one pillow can provide the comfort of a pregnancy pillow, you’re wrong again.

-There’s a lot you may worry about during your pregnancy.
-Your sleep position doesn’t need to be at the top of the list.
-Doctors recommend resting on your side — right or left — to give you and your baby the optimal blood flow.
-Beyond that, you might try using some pillow props to get into the most comfortable position for you.
 Soak in all the sleep you can before your baby is born.
-And consult with your doctor if you have other questions about which position is best.
-Being pregnant is a special time, so don’t spend it worrying too much.
+Consult your doctor if you have other questions about the best position.
+Being pregnant is a particular time, so don’t spend it worrying too much.
 Call your healthcare provider as soon as you think you’re pregnant.
 If you’re planning to get pregnant, see your healthcare provider before you conceive.
-He or she can give you advice based on your health history.
+They can give you advice based on your health history.